peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

 * The CBOR object referred to by key in this map.
+Returns <code>null</code>
+ if an item with the given key doesn't exist.

 **Throws:**